cylc/cylc-doc/src/troubleshooting.rst

 This either means that:

 1. The platform is down (e.g. all login nodes are offline).
-2. There is a network problem (e.g. you cannot connect to the login nodes).
+2. Or, there is a network problem (e.g. you cannot connect to the login nodes).
-3. The platform is not correctly configured.
+3. Or, the platform is not correctly configured.

 Check the scheduler log, you might find some stderr associated with this message.